-Bibtex supports standard entry types such as:
+Bibtext supports standard entry types such as:

-@article @mastersthesis

-@book @misc

-@booklet @phdthesis

-@conference @proceedings

-@inproceedings @techreport

-@inbook - a chapter, section, etc. @unpublished
+@article@mastersthesis@book@misc@booklet@phdthesis@conference@proceedings@inproceedings@techreport@inbook - a chapter, section, etc@unpublished@incollection@collection

-@incollection @collection

-@manual @patent.

 EndNote 7.0 supports reference types such as:

-Journal Article Audiovisual Material

-Book Film or Broadcast

-Book Book Section

-Book Book Section Manuscript Film or Broadcast

-Book Book Section Film or Broadcast Artwork

-Book Book Section Manuscript Film or Broadcast Artwork Map

-Book Book Section Manuscript Edited Book Film or Broadcast Artwork Map Patent

-Book Book Section Manuscript Edited Book Magazine Article Film or Broadcast Artwork Map Patent Hearing
+@manual

-Book Book Section Manuscript Edited Book Magazine Article Newspaper Article Film or Broadcast Artwork Map Patent Hearing Bill
+Journal Article Audiovisual Material Book Film or Broadcast

-Book Book Section Manuscript Edited Book Magazine Article Newspaper Article Conference Proceedings Film or Broadcast Artwork Map Patent Hearing Bill Statue
+Book Section Artwork Manuscript Map Edited Book Patent Magazine Article Hearing Newspaper Article Bill Conference Proceedings Statue Thesis Case Report Figure

 Personal Communication Chart or Table

 Computer Program Equation

-Electronic Source Generic
+Electronic Source Generic.

-Hence, scholarly records of different types, e.g., papers and patents, can be interlinked.
+Hence, scholarly records of different types-for example, papers and patents-can be interlinked.
 Book chapters can be interlinked at the chapter level instead of at the book level.
 EndNote even supports links to specific figures, tables, or equations.

 A specific research community can be invited to submit their bibliographies.
 Bibliographic entries can be tagged with research topics.
 This seems to provide an easy, comprehensive, and timely means to delineate interdisciplinary domains.
-The resulting datasets can be used to identify major publication records (based on number of times submitted) but also major experts (based on the number of papers published or number of co-authors as well as their positions in the network).
+The resulting datasets can be used to identify major publication records (based on the number of times submitted) but also major experts (based on the number of papers published or number of coauthors as well as their positions in the network).
 They can be used to examine the domain knowledge of the experts that submitted the files.
 Plus, the collected bibliographic data can be used to analyze the coverage of existing databases.

 Obviously, the collected data does not provide any information on paper citation linkages.
-Yet highquality bibliographic data constitutes a great starting point to harvest supplemental information such as citation linkages or citation counts from Google Scholar, PubMed, CiteSeer, or other databases.
+Yet high-quality bibliographic data constitutes a great starting point to harvest supplement information such as citation linkages or citation counts from Google Scholar, PubMed, CiteSeer, or other databases.

-Personal bibliographies are more subjective and 'local' compared to the presumably more objective, 'global' collections produced by publishers.
+Personal bibliographies are more subjective and 'local' compared with the, presumably more objective, 'global' collections produced by publishers.
 However, personal sampling biases can be exploited to identify the value of a publication record in a certain local context.
 The more people, either in a certain domain of research or across different research domains, who include a paper in their personal bibliography files the more valuable a certain paper might be either locally and/or globally.